evidentlyai/evidently/docs/book/README.md

 Evidently is both a library of 100+ ready-made evaluations, and a framework to easily implement yours: from Python functions to LLM judges.

 Evidently has a modular architecture, and you can start with ad hoc checks without complex installations.
-There are 3 key components: Reports, Test Suites and Monitoring Dashboard.
+There are 3 interconnected interfaces: for any metric, you can get a `Report` with a pre-built visualization, run a conditional check with `TestSuite` to get a pass/fail outcome, and plot the evaluation results over time on a `Dashboard`.

 ## Reports